ParnaRoyChowdhury777/ESCS291-C-CODES/README.md

 # ES-CS291_Practice
-Here are some C programs that I need to do for ESCS-291 paper for the 2nd semester in the 1st year curriculum of BTech CSE.
+Here are some C programs that I did for ESCS-291 paper for the 2nd semester in the 1st year curriculum of BTech CSE.
 ## How to Install

 1. Create a ```C``` virtual environment.